 What causes osteochondroma?

 While the exact cause of osteochondroma is not known.
-There is 1 type that is inherited and 1 type that is not inherited.
+There is 1 type that is inherited and 1 type that isn't inherited.

 What are the symptoms of osteochondroma?